meta-pixel

 Invite Elders to lead nature walks to look for animal tracks, animal habitats, winter animals.

-Create a display at the children’s eye level of photos of Elder interactions, participation, and teachings.
+Create a display at the children’s eye level of photos of elder interactions, participation, and teachings.

 Traditional words highlighting the 7 sacred teachings can be posted to accompany the photos.